 A common crystalline silicon solar cell produces about 0.5 V to 0.6 V independent of cell area, but decreases with increasing temperature.
-The temperature effects on voltage have important ramifications for designing PV arrays to meet the voltage requirements of inverters in different climates.
+The temperature effects on voltage have important ramifications for designing PV arrays to meet the voltage requirements of inverters and other dc utilization equipment in different climates.
 See Fig 43.

-Usually, 36, 60, 72 or greater number of individual cells are usually connected in series to produce higher voltage PV modules.
+Usually, 36, 60, 72 or greater number of individual cells are connected in series to produce higher voltage PV modules.
 PV modules using 36 series-connected cells are optimally suited for charging a 12 V battery.
 Higher voltage modules are used for higher-voltage grid connected systems, to minimize the numbers of module connections required for an installation.
 However, PV modules are now becoming so large that they are reaching the limits of safe handling by one person.
-A 230-watt PV module made of crystalline silicon PV cells typically has an area of about 17 sf, and weighs about 35 pounds.
+A 245-watt PV module made of crystalline silicon PV cells typically has an area of about 17 sf, and weighs 35 pounds or more.
 See Fig 44.